Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

 \subsection{Human-Agent Collaboration}

 While most agents aim to achieve maximum automation, where users only need to propose a request and wait for the agents to complete the task, previous studies~\cite{low-code-llm, aisd} show that LLM-based agents often encounter bottlenecks during the software development process.
-Therefore, some agents incorporate the human-agent cooperation paradigm to further align and enhance the agent performance with human preference and expertise.
-As summarized in Figure~\ref{fig:humanagent}, existing agents primarily include the human participation in four phases: planning, requirements, development, and evaluation.
+Therefore, some agents incorporate the human-agent cooperation paradigm to further align and enhance the agent's performance with human preferences and expertise.
+As summarized in Figure~\ref{fig:humanagent}, existing agents primarily include human participation in four phases: planning, requirements, development, and evaluation.

-\headt{A. Planning Phase.} Some agents include human intervention into the planning stage of the agent workflow.
-For example, the low-code LLM platform~\cite{low-code-llm} offers users a selection of predefined actions to modify auto-generated workflows.
-The generated workflows can be checked and revised by users before execution.
-However, revising the system design requires a certain level of expertise, so it is optional in some agents such as AISD~\cite{aisd} and LLM4PLC~\cite{LLM4PLC}.
+\headt{Planning Phase.} Some agents include human intervention in the planning stage of the agent workflow~\cite{low-code-llm, aisd, LLM4PLC, Flows}.
+For example, the low-code LLM platform~\cite{low-code-llm} offers a selection of predefined actions to modify auto-generated workflows, which allows the users to check and revise the workflow before execution.
+Similarly, Flows~\cite{Flows} explores the impact of having humans provide a brief natural language oracle plan during the planning phase.
+Experimental results show that this human-AI collaboration outperforms other AI feedback-based approaches.
+However, revising the system design requires a certain level of expertise, so it is optional in some agents, such as AISD~\cite{aisd} and LLM4PLC~\cite{LLM4PLC}.

-\headt{B. Requirements Phase.} The initial requirements (\ie{} the task description) provided by users can be ambiguous, which can lead to a gap between the final outputs of the agent system and the user intention.
+\headt{Requirements Phase.} The initial requirements (\ie{} the task description) provided by users can be ambiguous, which can lead to a gap between the final outputs of the agent system and the user intent.
 Therefore, it is common for agent systems to further include manual refinement for the requirements.
-For example, ClarifyGPT~\cite{ClarifyGPT} and CodeAct~\cite{CodeAct} employ a dialogue-based interaction with humans; similarly, Sapper IDE~\cite{sapper} and MARE~\cite{MARE} use human feedback to refine the requirements.
-AISD~\cite{aisd} enables users to assess and refine the generated use cases.
-In addition, HARA~\cite{HARA} produces a concise and readable summary table of the generated requirements for further manual expert review.
+For example, ClarifyGPT~\cite{ClarifyGPT} detects ambiguous requirements through a code consistency check, generates targeted clarifying questions via an LLM, and refines the requirement based on human responses to produce the final code solution.
+Similarly, AISD~\cite{aisd} enables users to assess and refine the generated use cases.

-\headt{C. Development Phase.} Human involvement can be included in the software development phase to guide agents to strategize solutions and overcome potential failures.
-Flows~\cite{Flows} leverages human-crafted solutions to produce better code for competitive programming challenges.
-Both AutoGen~\cite{AutoGen} and LLM4PLC~\cite{LLM4PLC} allow users to furnish feedback when necessary, directing the workflow as needed.
-In CodeS~\cite{CodeS}, the repository is constructed from a tripartite sketch, assigning users the flexibility to edit each individual layer.